Tropical Tastes, Exciting Flavors, Fresh Ingredients

 - Beginning in the early 1600s the slave trade brought foods from West Africa to the islands.

-- After the abolishment of slavery, laborers from India and China came to work in the fields and on plantations, adding two more very different culinary influences to the list, though not considerable on the Spanish influenced islands.
+- After the abolishment of slavery, people from India and China became the primary source of labor out on the fields, adding two more very different culinary influences to the list, though not considerable on the Spanish influenced islands.

 For hundreds of years, food has been a means through which people have expressed themselves.
 Latin Caribbean cuisine is a combination of local and imported ingredients and culinary methods that meld cultural traditions and heritage.
 As you can see and taste, it’s a sensational blend of striking colors, tropical tastes, and exciting flavors, sure to leave your taste buds craving more.